iifl-logo

 Expenditure

-The cost of materials consumed primarily includes the cost of raw materials, such as special steel alloy bars, iron castings, steel blanks and bolts, for the manufacturing of differential gears, differential assemblies, steel forgings, copper enamelled wires, machined aluminium pressure die castings, bearings, magnets, plastic moulded components and other proprietary parts for manufacturing starter motors and traction motors.
-Material cost accounted for 43% of total income in both FY 2024-25 and FY 2023-24.
+The cost of materials consumed primarily includes the cost of raw materials, such as special steel alloy bars, iron castings, steel blanks and bolts, for the manufacturing of differential gears, differential assemblies and steel forgings.
+It includes cost of copper enamelled wires, machined aluminium pressure die castings, bearings, magnets, plastic moulded components and other proprietary parts for manufacturing starter motors and traction motors.
+For railways business, the cost of raw materials includes iron castings, aluminium castings, cables, elastomeric pads, reservoirs, anti-skid device, speed sensors and other proprietary parts for manufacturing braking system, couplers, suspension products, friction products and heating elements.
+Material cost accounted for 47% and 43% of the total income for FY 2025-26 and FY 2024-25, respectively.
+Material cost increased as a percent of total income primarily due to change in product mix.

 Employee benefit expenses

-Employee benefit expenses primarily include salaries, wages, bonuses paid to employees and employee welfare expenses.
-This increased by 26% to INR 3,150 million in FY 2024-25, from INR 2,501 million in FY 2023-24, due to the increase in the number of employees supporting increased scale of operations, additional cost for new ESOP scheme, and increments to employee salaries.
+Employee benefit expenses primarily include salaries, wages, bonus paid to employees and employee welfare expenses.
+It increased by 38% to INR 4,342 million in FY 2025-26 from INR 3,150 million in FY 2024-25, mainly due to the consolidation of the railways business, higher employee count to support the increased scale of operations, and annual salary increments.

 Finance costs